 Were you told you’ve got patellar tracking disorder?
 It’s high time you were let in on the truth.

-Read on to find out what’s really going on in this condition, and strategies to relieve the pain.
+Read on to find out what’s really going on with this condition, and 5 exercises to help keep your knees healthy.

 Persistent Knee Pain